Your Privacy at Mackenzie Health

 Responsibilities

-The Chief Administrative Officer is responsible for:
+The Chief Privacy Officer (CPO) is responsible for:

-Corporate Procurement and anybody developing and/or managing contracts are responsible for ensuring that all contracts require service providers to comply with this Policy and its supporting governance documentation or have their own governance documentation that is consistent with the requirements of this Policy.
+• ensuring that all contracts require service providers to comply with this Policy and its supporting governance documentation or have their own governance documentation that is consistent with the requirements of this Policy.

 Health Information Services is responsible for:

-- Acting as the official custodian of the legal medical record;
+• acting as the official custodian of the legal medical record;

-- Addressing the good faith operations related to records management, retention/destruction, and the search and retrieval process/parameters of the legal medical record
+• addressing the good faith operations related to records management, retention/destruction, and the search and retrieval process/parameters of the legal medical record;

 Human Resources are responsible for: